Living in Cambodia?

-Today, there are about 15 million people living in Cambodia, 90 percent of them being of Khmer origin.
-The remaining 10 percent is comprised of Vietnamese, Chinese, and other minorities.
+Today, there are about 15.9 million people living in Cambodia, 90 percent of them being of Khmer origin.
+The remaining 10 percent is made up of Vietnamese, Chinese, and other minorities.
 Cambodia is a country of rural dwellers.
-The majority of the population has settled down in villages and small towns in rural areas near the rivers, while only 10 percent of the overall population lives in the capital Phnom Penh.
+The majority of the population has settled down in villages and small towns in rural areas near the rivers, while just over twelve percent of the overall population lives in the capital, Phnom Penh.

 Local tribes and peoples living in Cambodia also include the Khmer Loeu and the Cham.
 The Khmer Loeu are highland tribes who live in the northeastern provinces of the country.
 The Cham are made up of two groups based on their religion, the traditional and orthodox Chams.
-Orthodox Chams live mainly around Phnom Penh while the other group is largely scattered across the country.
-They usually settle in villages among their own.
+Orthodox Chams live mainly around Phnom Penh, while the other group is largely scattered across the country.

-Similar to the population in Thailand, Burma, or Sri Lanka, most of the people living in Cambodia are practicing Buddhists.
-In addition, Christianity, Islam, Daoism and Confucianism are also practiced.
+Similar to the population in Thailand, Myanmar, or Sri Lanka, a majority —approximately 95% — of the people living in Cambodia are practicing Buddhists.
+In addition, Christianity, Islam, Daoism, and Confucianism are also practiced.
 The latter two are particularly common among the Chinese minority.

 While living in Cambodia, you should be respectful of the local culture and religion.
 This includes dressing in modest clothing when you visit religious sites.
 Make sure to always cover your upper arms and legs, and remove shoes and hats before stepping inside.
-Moreover, it is customary to make a small contribution when visiting a temple.
+It is also customary to make a small contribution when visiting a temple.

 Necessary Vaccinations and Precautions

-Before you visit Cambodia or move there altogether, you need to take a few health precautions to prevent yourself from falling ill.
+Before you move to Cambodia, you will need to take a few health precautions to avoid contracting any diseases.
 The following vaccinations are recommended for everyone who plans on travelling to or living in Cambodia:

 If you plan on spending a lot of time outdoors and in high-risk areas, you should also get vaccinated against rabies and Japanese encephalitis.
-Moreover, Cambodia is a country with a high risk of Malaria infections.
-This is why you should take a malaria prophylaxis.
+Cambodia is a country with a high risk of malaria, so you should take an antimalarial drug.
 Make sure to talk to your doctor about possible side effects.
-If you cannot take enough medication with you or plan on staying in an area without sufficient medical care, you should also always pack medication for emergency self-treatment, in case you develop any malaria symptoms.
+If you cannot take enough medication with you when you move, or plan on staying in an area without sufficient medical care, you should also pack medication for emergency self-treatment, in case you develop any malaria symptoms.